-This seventh edition of Economics and the Environment welcomes Dr. Stephen Polasky as a co-author, who brings to the text a reworked and stronger focus on natural resource economics and ecosystem services.
+This eighth edition of Economics and the Environment is the second to include Dr. Stephen Polasky as a co-author, who brings to the text a reworked and stronger focus on natural resource economics and ecosystem services.
 This book was first published in 1992, as the Rio Earth Summit was concluding.
-Global warming had been brought to national and global attention only four years prior by James Hansen's famous congressional testimony.
+Global warming had been brought to national and global attention only 4 years previous by James Hansen's famous congressional testimony.
 The first President Bush would soon sign the UN Framework Convention on Climate Change.
-At the time, CO_2 in the atmosphere stood at 356 parts per million.
+At the time, $CO_2$ in the atmosphere stood at 356 parts per million.

-Twenty one years later, CO_2 levels are at 400 parts per million and climbing.
+Twenty-five years later, $CO_2$ levels are over 400 parts per million and climbing.
 Climate change remains front and center, now understood less as an environmental problem than as a challenge to civilization.
-As in the first edition, global warming remains the topic that launches the book, and provides the framing example for a comprehensive look at environmental economics.
+As in the first edition, global warming remains the topic that launches the book and provides the framing example for a comprehensive look at environmental economics.
 With Steve's help, the book now provides a stronger resource and ecosystem processes lens for exploring climate change and other critical environmental issues.

-The book retains the three interrelated advantages of its earlier incarnations: broad content; pedagogical clarity; and timely, well integrated examples.
-There are a few significant additions to content, several new end-of-chapter problems and exercises, and updated examples and information throughout.
+The book retains the three interrelated advantages of its earlier incarnations: broad content; pedagogical clarity; and timely, well-integrated examples.
+There are a few significant additions to the content, several new end-of-chapter problems and exercises, a set of PowerPoint slides, and updated examples and information throughout.
+For chapter-by-chapter suggestions for teaching from this book, please see the Instructor's Manual, online at www.wiley.com.